Training#

-Train a distribution (e.g. a flow) to samples from the target distribution.
+Train a PyTree (e.g. a distribution) to samples from the target.

 Parameters: